CONTENTS

 • Absurd Decisions by Christian Morel, on decision-making and error analysis

-In a more dynamic, easily accessible format, podcasts are also great learning tools:
+Dynamic, easily accessible formats, podcasts are also great learning tools:

 • Coaching for Leaders